-Version: 1.2 June 2025
+Version: 1.1 July 2025

-www.montanainstruments.com

-support@montanainstruments.com +1.406.551.2796
+www.montanainstruments.com support@montanainstruments.com

-Specifications and product information listed in this document are accurate to the time of publishing for a standard system.
-Options, custom designs, and/or other modifications may cause slight differences.
+Specifications and product information listed in this document are accurate at the time of publishing for a standard system.
+Options, custom designs, and other modifications may cause slight differences.
 Future design changes to the system, including software updates, may change information.